What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 The test subjects and times vary from N1 to N5.

-What is the Japan Foundation Test for Japanese Language (JFT)?
+What is Japan Foundation Test for Basic Japanese (JFT)?

-The Japan Foundation Test for Fundamental Japanese (JFT) is a test to determine whether people whose native language is not Japanese have "a level of ability to carry out daily conversation to a certain extent and not be hindered in daily life."
+Japan Foundation Test for Basic Japanese (JFT) is a test that determines whether a person whose Japanese is not a native speaker has "a certain level of ability to have daily conversations and not interfere with their daily lives".

 There is one exam level.